jonathanbossenger/block-theme-course/module-06/01-Creating-a-Block-Pattern.md

 There are many forms this pattern can take, but at its most basic level, it is typically a full-width box with a background that contains some text.
 Often, this is a heading, paragraph, and some buttons.

-To get started, visit your WordPress admin area and click on **Pages > Add New**.
+> **Do:** To get started, visit your WordPress admin area and click on **Pages > Add New**.
 Then, insert a Cover block into the empty canvas, as shown in the following screenshot, and choose a background color:

 ![WordPress page editor with an empty Cover block in the content area, prompting the user to pick a color.](/images/module-06/lesson-01/hero-header-step-01.jpg)

 The exciting part about creating a block pattern is that you get to build it however you want.
 You are the designer, so now is the time to explore what is possible.

-For the hero pattern, try recreating the following content within your inserted Cover block.  _Hint: it contains a Group block, which contains Heading, Paragraph, and Buttons blocks._
+> **Do:** For the hero pattern, try recreating the following content within your inserted Cover block.  _Hint: it contains a Group block, which contains Heading, Paragraph, and Buttons blocks._

 ![WordPress page editor with a hero header, containing a heading, paragraph, and button.](/images/module-06/lesson-01/hero-header-step-02.jpg)